ideasbucketlabs/tansen/README.md

 ## Getting started ##

 To run Tansen for Apache Kafka, you can use either a pre-built Docker image or build it (or a jar file) yourself.
+For more information regarding configuration please visit [configuration page](https://github.com/ideasbucketlabs/tansen/blob/main/documentation/configuration.md).

 ---

 ## Contributing
 If you're interested in contributing to Tansen, please read our [contributing docs](https://github.com/ideasbucketlabs/tansen/blob/main/documentation/CONTRIBUTING.md) **before submitting a pull request**.

+---
 ## Community
 * Follow us on [Github](https://github.com/ideasbucketlabs/tansen), [Twitter](https://twitter.com/myideasbucket)